 - Need: To reduce and prevent domestic violence and sexual assault in Utah's rural Beaver, Garfield, and Iron counties.

-- Intervention: Canyon Creek Services provides a 24/7 emergency hotline, emergency shelter, hospital response, and community education.
+- Intervention: Canyon Creek Services provides a 24/7 emergency hotline, emergency shelter, hospital response, crisis intervention, housing advocacy, and community education.

-- Results: From July 2017 to June 2018, CCS served over 720 survivors, 202 of them seeking emergency shelter.
-CCS presented within the community 56 different times with 1,443 participants.
+- Results: From July 2018 to June 2019, CCS served over 750 survivors, 193 of them seeking emergency shelter.
+CCS held 22 different awareness events and presented within the community 70 different times with over 14,000 participants.

 Canyon Creek Services provides:

-Case management includes continuing services such as safety planning and advocacy for clients who are able to move out of the shelter but continue to need support or those who need services but not shelter.
-Our advocates provide assistance and support with adult and child protective orders, stalking injunctions, court appearances, hospital response, on-scene crisis intervention, and more.
+Case management includes continuing services such as safety planning and advocacy for clients who are able to move out of the shelter but continue to need support or for clients who need services but not shelter.
+Advocates provide assistance and support with adult and child protective orders, stalking injunctions, court appearances, hospital response, on-scene crisis intervention, and more.

 Since 2015, CCS has been partnering with local law enforcement in a statewide effort to prevent deaths related to domestic violence.
 The nationwide Lethality Assessment Program (LAP) is a tool that first responders use to identify "high-risk domestic violence victims" – those at risk of being seriously injured or killed by a partner or family member – through a series of 11 questions.
 When someone has been identified as high-risk, a first responder calls the hotline and encourages the victim to talk with an advocate.
 The advocate talks about available resources like emergency shelter, counseling, and legal advocacy.

-From July 2017 to June 2018, CCS served over 720 survivors, 202 of them seeking emergency shelter.
-CCS gave presentations within the community 56 different times, with 1,443 participants.
+From July 2018 to June 2019, CCS served over 750 survivors, 193 of them seeking emergency shelter.
+CCS gave presentations within the community 70 different times, with over 14,000 participants.